learn-co-curriculum/hs-intro-ruby-code-challenge-6/README.md

 ![batman](http://media0.giphy.com/media/iGGHjzCxell2o/200.gif)

-## Send out the Bat Signal!
+## Save Gotham!

 The fate of the Gotham lies in the balance!
-Fork and clone this lab and help Batman save the city by making the tests pass.
+Fork and clone this lab and make the tests pass to help Batman save the city.